AlexH-HankIT/phpietadmin-gui/README.md

 ## ToDo
 - [ ] Handle "Device or resource busy" error when trying to delete a target in use (Don't display targets in use for deletion)
-- [ ] Don't display targets in use for permission deletion
 - [ ] Add php sessions timeout
 - [ ] Check if user 'admin' is already logged in
-- [ ] Delete lun: Display if target is in use
 - [x] Delete target: Display if target is in use (Targets with connections aren't displayed at all)
-- [ ] Delete target: Checkbox to force deletion, even if in use (Disconnect initiator and delete target)

 ## Planned features
 In version 0.5: